xpqz/cultivations/README.md

 See https://aplwiki.com/wiki/APL_Cultivation

-Right now, this is a work in progress, currently covering Lessons 1-11.
+This is a work in progress.

 You can read the book here: https://xpqz.github.io/cultivations/